DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Being able to write these customisations and understanding at a much deeper level (when compared to &#39;normal&#39; or &#39;power&#39; users) what is possible with these tools, is a massive competive advantage.

 In fact if you are able to write custom JIRA workflows that are usable by a development team, that is a massive competitive advantage for you, and it will make you highly employable today.

-## Machine Learning and AI

-One of the most important areas that you need to gain a strong understaning in the next 5 years is Machine Learning and Artificial Intelligence (AI).

-This is not about an [Skynet](https://en.wikipedia.org/wiki/Skynet_(Terminator)) kinda scenario where an super-intelligence [singularity](https://en.wikipedia.org/wiki/Technological_singularity) is going to take over the world and destroy humanity.

-This is about the next major revolution in technology and whether you are going to be a player or a pawn in what is happening next.

-I highly recomend that you read Kevin Kelly&#39;s [The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future](https://www.amazon.co.uk/Inevitable-Understanding-Technological-Forces-Future/dp/0525428089] book where he provides a really clean mapping of what (most likely) will happen next.

-One area that Kevin talks in detail and you can already see it happening around us is the introduction of AI capabilities in all sort of devices and business activities.

-This is where you need to take a proactive approach and start learning about how all this works and how to program it.

-The great news is that in the last couple years the major cloud providers have been investing really hard on these technologies and are now providing environments where you can easily play around and learn how machine learning and AI works

-See for example all the different tools and technolgies that AWS is already offering in the [machine learning](https://aws.amazon.com/machine-learning/) space (Microsoft is also providing some really cool capabilities on [Azure](https://azure.microsoft.com/en-gb/overview/machine-learning/))

-As a developer, you will be soon be asked to write code that integrates with Machine Learning technology to process large amounts of data or to integrate an app with AI services like voice, image recognition or domain-specific analysis (for example in medicine)

-**Where are we going**

-For a nice view of what could be happening next see [Life 3.0: Being Human in the Age of Artificial Intelligence](https://www.amazon.co.uk/Life-3-0-Being-Artificial-Intelligence/dp/024123719X/) and [What Technology Wants](https://www.amazon.co.uk/What-Technology-Wants-Kevin-Kelly/dp/0143120174)

-## Pen and Paper

-Another powerful technology that seems to be going out of fashion is the pen and paper (pencil is also a great option).

-As covered in the &#39;Book&#39; chapter, analogue techniques like the pen and paper are actually better technologies for creating and capturing ideas.

-The fact that a piece of paper (or notebook) is not &#39;online&#39; and one cannot easily change its contents, are actually some of its best features.

-What is really important is to capture the ideas and thoughts that you have.
-There are also studies that shows that just the fact that you write something, will make it easier for you to remember and to process that information.

-I have so many examples of situations when I started writing just some ideas, and after a couple pages, the real interesting ideas come out (due to the hyperlinked nature of how ideas are generated in the brain).
-What is important is the realisation that those 2nd generation of ideas would had not been captured without the first batch of ideas and notes.
-I&#39;ve also found that my brain retains the location of where I made some notes, and I&#39;m able to go back to those notebooks and remember what where those ideas.

-The reality is that you will forget the ideas you are having today!

-The only way to make sure that your future self has access to those ideas, is to capture them now!

-It is great when you review your older notebooks (could be from last year or last week) and not only remember an idea you had since forgotten, but you are able to expand that idea and take it to the next level.

-My favourite are the [Moleskin books](https://www.amazon.co.uk/Moleskine-Sapphire-Large-Plain-Notebook/dp/B015NG45Q0/) plain A5 notebooks, since they represent a nice balance of white space and portability ( I use them everyday)

-A nice site effect of having mobile phones with cameras, is that it&#39;s easy to share a picture of one of the notebook&#39;s pages.